-IT IS STRICTLY FORBIDDEN to eat, drink, smoke, to chow gums, or to use music devices or phones.
-Bags and coats should be left in the lockers before entering the dissecting room.
-The lockers will have to be locked using your padlocks.
+IT IS STRICTLY FORBIDDEN TO eat, drink, to chew a gum, or to use music devices / phones.

+Bags and coats should ALWAYS be left in the lockers PRIOR TO entering the dissecting room.

+The lockers will have to be locked using your OWN padlocks.

-Please, remember to keep your valuables always on you, or lock them in the lockers since the department takes no responsibility for lost items.
+Please, remember to keep your valuables always on you, or lock them in the lockers.

+The department takes no responsibility for lost items.